tuannguyen99/pa-assistant/docs/PRD.md

 Many users will hold more than one role during the review process and the system must make this explicit and easy to manage.
 The PRD requires the following behaviours:

-- Multi-role accounts: A single user account may be assigned multiple roles (Employee, Manager, HR Admin).
+- Multi-role accounts: A single user account may be assigned multiple roles (Employee, Manager, HR Admin, General Director, Board of Manager).
 Role assignments must be editable by HR Admins.
 - Active-role indicator: The UI shall display the active role and context at the top of the page (e.g., "Acting as: Reviewer — Reviewing: Akira Sato" or "Acting as: Reviewee — Your self-evaluation").
 - Reviewer scoping: Reviewer permissions are scoped to explicit manager→direct-report assignments.
 When a manager is a reviewee, the manager's higher-level manager becomes the reviewer by default.
 HR may reassign reviewers for delegation or temporary reorgs; these changes shall be recorded in the audit log.
 - Permission boundaries: Reviewer actions (viewing/editing others' evaluations, accepting AI-synthesized content) are allowed only for records assigned to the reviewer.
 HR Admins may have broader visibility but any edits/approvals performed by HR shall be clearly flagged and auditable.